-Soldiers deserted for many reasons including scanty diet, distaste for army regimentation, indebtedness, oppressive treatment, evasion of lawful punishment, fear of combat, and gold-hunger.
-Authorities had to be particularly alert on payday for men with money were more likely to give their outfits 'the grand bounce' than men without.
+Soldiers deserted for many reasons, including scanty diet, distaste for army regimentation, indebtedness, oppressive treatment, evasion of lawful punishment, fear of combat, and gold-hunger.
+Authorities had to be particularly alert on payday, men with money were more likely to give their outfits "the grand bounce," than men without money.

-Soldiers at isolated posts like Fort Scott might get paid for six or eight months at one time and two post commanders cited bulk payments as an inducement for desertion.
+Soldiers at isolated posts like Fort Scott might get paid for six or eight months at one time; two post commanders cited bulk payments as an inducement for desertion.
 The customary punishment for desertion was hard labor and dishonorable discharge.
-Some deserters were also branded with a 'D'.
-During time of war, death by hanging or a firing squad was the normal punishment for desertion.
+Some deserters were also branded with a "D." During times of war, death by hanging or a firing squad was the normal punishment for desertion.

 Crime and Punishment on the Frontier: Fort Laramie Case Study by John McDermott